NU-CBITS/moodtech_features/README.md

   many tools (see tests for granular detail)
 * Completed_Pt - a participant who is in an arm that allows messaging functionality after completion and is flagged as completed
-* Mobile_Compt_Pt - a participant who is an arm that does not allow messaging functionality after completion and is flagged as complete
+* Mobile_Comp_Pt - a participant who is an arm that does not allow messaging functionality after completion and is flagged as complete
 * PT61 - an active participant in a social arm
 * User - user given a super user role